 Why Start a Scholarship Fund?

-Strong Financial Management: The CFNRV has a twenty-year history of managing charitable dollars for the benefit of our community.
-We are a trusted, local philanthropy confirmed in compliance with the Council on Foundation’s National Standards for Community Foundations, a prestigious designation indicating excellence in our field.
+Strong Financial Management: The CFNRV has a 29-year history of managing charitable dollars for the benefit of our community.
+We are a trusted, local nonprofit confirmed in compliance with the Council on Foundation’s National Standards for Community Foundations, a prestigious designation indicating excellence in our field.
 We work closely with donors to make an immediate impact through scholarship awards while managing endowed funds to ensure that your fund will continue to benefit NRV students for generations to come.

 Ensuring IRS Compliance: All scholarship programs, whether at the community foundation or your local college or university, must comply with the Pension Protection Act of 2006, which sets strict guidelines for management of scholarship funds for which donors receive a charitable deduction.
 The CFNRV’s scholarship review process meets the standards of the Pension Protection Act, giving you peace of mind and ensuring that any gift made to your fund is tax deductible.

 Application Process Management: The CFNRV has a common application that is widely distributed throughout the region, helping to maximize the number of qualified applicants to your fund.
 We manage the entire process from marketing the program to reviewing applications, allowing you to take part without the hassle of managing an application process.

 Opportunities to Celebrate: Your contribution is celebrated along with the talented students who receive scholarships each year.
 We hold an annual event that attracts well over 100 guests, and we publicize scholarship awards widely.